What's the latest Covid update regarding traveling to Bali?

 When will Bali re-open its borders for international tourism?

-Indonesia has first announced that Bali would be open again for foreigners September 1.
-But after rising Coronavirus cases in Indonesia it has been pushed forward to January 2021.
-After the Indonesian president visiting Bali last week, officials have been releasing new information that Bali might open for tourism in July 2021.
+Indonesia has first announced that Bali would be open again for foreigners September 1, 2020.
+But after rising Coronavirus cases in Indonesia it had been pushed forward to January 2021.
+After the Indonesian president visiting Bali in April, officials have been releasing new information that Bali might open for tourism in July 2021.
 There are nog official dates or details about regulations around entering Bali.

 I’m still in Bali on tourist visa, when do I need to leave the country?

 For all foreigners who were in Bali during the period of borders closing, Indonesia has been providing free extension for tourist visas.
 So that means usually after 30 or 60 days they would have needed to leave the country, but due to the pandemic overstay is allowed and free of charge.
 For those who came to Bali with Visa on Arrival now need to extend their visa every month until more information about Covid-19 travel regulations by the government.
 The extension can be done with a local visa agency at the immigration office in Denpasar (you need to schedule your visit online).

 Most venues in Bali are open at the moment.
 Everywhere you’ll need to follow the safety regulations and health protocols.
 That means you’ll need to wear a face mask outside your home / hotel room and in all public spaces.
 When you’re at a restaurant you can take your mask off when eating – and when you’re on the beach you only need to wear it when ‘walking’.